Motion-from-Blur: 3D Shape and Motion Estimation of Motion-blurred Objects in Videos: Related work

 Many methods have been proposed for generic deblurring,~\eg~\cite{Chi_2021_CVPR, Li_2021_CVPR, Pan_2020_CVPR, Zhang_2020_CVPR, Suin_2020_CVPR, Kaufman_2020_CVPR, Kupyn_2018_CVPR,Kupyn_2019_ICCV}.
 A related task of frame interpolation or temporal super-resolution is studied in~\cite{Gui_2020_CVPR, Niklaus_CVPR_2020, Shen_2020_CVPR, Jin_2019_CVPR, Pan_2020_CVPR, Ding_2021_CVPR, Siyao_2021_CVPR,Jin_2018_CVPR}.
 However, none of the generic deblurring methods work on extremely motion-blurred objects as shown in~\cite{fmo}, and specific methods are required.

 We focus on deblurring and 3D reconstruction of highly motion-blurred objects.
 These are called fast moving objects as defined in~\cite{fmo}~--~objects that move over distances larger than their size within the exposure time of one image.
 Detection and tracking of such objects are usually done by classical image processing methods~\cite{fmo,tbd,tbd_ijcv} or more recently by deep learning~\cite{fmodetect,fmo_segmentation}.
+A model-based approach to high-speed tracking with a specialized time-of-flight camera is studied in~\cite{Stuhmer_2015_ICCV}.

 \boldparagraph{Single-frame deblurring of fast moving objects.} The first methods for fast moving object deblurring~\cite{fmo, kotera2018} assumed an object with a constant 2D appearance~$F$ and 2D shape mask~$M$.
 Hence, the object was represented by a single 2D image patch that could only be rigidly translated and rotated in 2D.
 They defined the image formation model for such objects as the blending of the blurred object appearance $F$ and the background $B$: